 - 2.3 Reassignment.
 The Superintendent is employed specifically and solely to perform the duties of Superintendent of Schools for the District.
 The Superintendent cannot be reassigned from the position of Superintendent to another position without the mutual express written consent of the Superintendent and the Board. - 2.4 Board Meetings.
-The Superintendent may attend, and may be permitted to attend, all meetings of the Board, both public and closed, with the exception of those closed meetings devoted to the consideration of any action or lack of action on the Superintendent's Contract or the Superintendent's salary or benefits as set forth in this Contract or the Superintendent's evaluation and performance, to interpersonal relationships between individual Board members, when the Board is considering the appointment or replacement of a Board member or when the Board is acting in its capacity as a tribunal to hear and resolve any complaint.
-The Board expects the Superintendent to be at all meetings of the Board. - 2.5 Indemnity.
-To the extent it may be permitted to do by applicable law, including, but not limited to Texas Civil Practice & Remedies Code Chapter 102, the District does hereby agree to defend, hold harmless, and indemnify the Superintendent from any and all demands, claims, suits, actions, judgments, expenses and attorneys' fees incurred in any legal proceeding against the Superintendent in his individual capacity or his official capacity for any act or failure to act involving the exercise of judgment and discretion within the normal course and scope of his duties as Superintendent of the District, to the extent and to the limits permitted by law.
+The Superintendent may attend, and may be permitted to attend, all meetings of the Board, both public and closed, with the exception of those closed meetings devoted to the consideration of any action or lack of action on the Superintendent's Contract or the Superintendent's salary or benefits as set forth in this Contract or the Superintendent's evaluation and performance, to interpersonal relationships or resolving conflicts between individual Board members, when the Board is considering the appointment or replacement of a Board member or when the Board is acting in its capacity as a tribunal to hear and resolve any complaint.
+The Board expects the Superintendent to be at all meetings of the Board.
+In the event of illness or Board-approved absence, the Superintendent's designee shall attend such meetings.
+Further, the Superintendent shall provide recommendation(s) and/or information as to each of the items of business considered at each meeting as needed or requested by the Board. - Indemnity.
+To the extent it may be permitted to do by applicable law, including, but not limited to Texas Civil Practice & Remedies Code Chapter 102, the District does hereby agree to defend, hold harmless, and indemnify the Superintendent from any and all demands, claims, suits, actions, judgments, expenses and attorneys' fees incurred in any legal proceeding against the Superintendent in her individual capacity or her official capacity for any act or failure to act involving the exercise of judgment and discretion within the normal course and scope of her duties as Superintendent of the District, to the extent and to the limits permitted by law.
 This paragraph does not apply if the Superintendent is found to have breached this Contract, committed official misconduct, or committed a willful or wrongful act or omission, or an act or omission constituting gross negligence, or acted in bad faith, with conscious indifference or reckless disregard, or with intent to violate a person's clearly established legal rights, or engaged in criminal conduct.
 Excluded are any costs, fees, expenses or damages that would be recoverable or payable under an insurance contract, held either by the District or by the Superintendent.
-The selection of the Superintendent's legal counsel shall be with the mutual agreement of the Superintendent and the District if such legal counsel is not also District's legal The District may, at its sole option, comply with this paragraph by purchasing appropriate insurance coverage for the Superintendent or by including the Superintendent as a covered party under any errors and omissions insurance coverage purchased for protection of the Board and District professional employees, in which case the Superintendent's right to agree to legal counsel provided for him will depend on the terms of the applicable insurance contract.
+The selection of the Superintendent's legal counsel shall be with the mutual agreement of the Superintendent and the District if such legal counsel is not also District's legal counsel.
+The District may, at its sole option, comply with this paragraph by purchasing appropriate insurance coverage for the Superintendent or by including the Superintendent as a covered party under any errors and omissions insurance coverage purchased for protection of the Board and District professional employees, in which case the Superintendent's right to agree to legal counsel provided for her will depend on the terms of the applicable insurance contract.
 No individual Board member shall be personally liable for indemnifying and defending the Superintendent under this paragraph.
-The Board shall not be required to pay any costs of any legal proceedings in the event the Board and the Superintendent are adverse to each other in any The District's obligation under this Section shall continue after the such proceedings. termination of this Contract for qualifying acts or failures to act occurring during the term of this Contract or any extension thereof.
-The Superintendent shall fully cooperate with the District in the defense of any and all demands, claims, suits, actions and legal proceedings brought against the District at no cost to the District.
-The Superintendent's and District's rights and obligations under this Section shall continue after the termination of this Contract.
-To the extent this Section 2.5 exceeds the authority provided and limitations imposed by Texas Civil Practice & Remedies Code, Chapter 102, it shall be construed and modified accordingly.
+The Board shall not be required to pay any costs of any legal proceedings in the event the Board and the Superintendent are adverse to each other in any such proceedings.
+The District's obligation under this Section shall continue after the termination of this Contract for qualifying acts or failures to act occurring during the term of this Contract or any extension thereof.
+During the term or any extended term of this Contract, the